rhodey/tinyraftplus/README.md

-# tinyraftplus
+# TinyRaftPlus
-This is [tinyraft](https://www.npmjs.com/package/tinyraft) with extras.
+This is [TinyRaft](https://www.npmjs.com/package/tinyraft) with extras.
 As with all Raft implementations a leader is elected and the network can survive if any majority of nodes are online, what has been added to tinyraft is...

 ### Log replication
 A log with append(), appendBatch(), and truncate()